LighghtEeloo/lala-lang/docs/Motivation.md

 The example above is a piece of a configuration file that I've just created in vs-code.
 You may have noticed the duplication: all tasks fall into the same pattern, yet I have no reasonable way to remove such duplication or, say, create a higher level of abstraction.
 Imagine how the configurations would pile up, and suddenly one day, you find yourself adding a new field to every single entry only because vs-code has updated its settings! (which has already happened to me, sadly)

-Observation #1: The fact that what we traditionally defined as "data file" has limited or no consideration of human-readable abstraction.
+Observation #1: What we traditionally defined as "data file" has limited or no consideration of human-readable abstraction.

 ## Scenario #2: Describing an FSM.
 Or simply, a chatbot.